aniyomiorg/aniyomi-website/website/src/docs/guides/player-settings.md

 ## Options

 ### At what point to mark the episode as seen <Badge type="info" text="85%" />
-This setting let's you configure after watching how much percentage of episode should it be automatically marked as seen.
+This setting lets you configure after watching how much percentage of episode should it be automatically marked as seen.

-**70% - 100% (5% increments)**
+#### 70% - 100% (5% increments)
 - This option will mark the episode as seen after you watched the first 70% - 100% of the episode.

 ### Preserve watch position on seen episodes <Badge text="On" type="info" />